 The European Union (EU) gives Turkey hundreds of millions of dollars in annual financial and technical support aimed at preparing the country to conform to EU standards.
-Since 2016, the EU pledged an additional €3.5 billion to help Turkey respond to the Syrian refugee crisis (see p.
-13 of Political and Social Relations).
-Turkey received a total of \$68.9 million in disbursed aid from the United States government in 2022.
-In 2023, United States provided \$78.3 million in foreign aid to Turkey after massive earthquakes (see p.
-3 of Political and Social Relations).
-While it is traditionally a net recipient of aid, Turkey provided over \$5.6 billion in developmental and humanitarian assistance in 2022.
+Since 2016, the EU pledged an additional €3.5 billion to help Turkey respond to the Syrian refugee crisis (see Political and Social Relations).
+Türkiye received a total of \$68.9 million in disbursed aid from the United States government in 2022.
+In 2023, United States provided \$180 million in foreign aid to Türkiye after massive earthquakes (see Political and Social Relations).
+While it is traditionally a net recipient of aid, Türkiye provided over \$5.6 billion in developmental and humanitarian assistance in 2022.